SnarpleDev/Snazzle/README.md

 # Please read this first!
 Forum browsing doesn't work at the moment due to ScratchDB having been down for ages.
-We're working on this and will get our own indexer up and running quickly!
+We're working on this and will get our own indexer up and running soon!

 # Snazzle